Want to know more?

 Any property without permission from the property owner.

 Unless approved by the SACAA, DO NOT fly/operate Remotely Piloted Aircraft or toy aircraft:

 - 10 km or closer to an aerodrome (airport, helipad, airfield)

 - Weighing more than 7 kg

 - Aircraft, or toy aircraft higher than 150 ft from the ground, unless approved by the Director of Civil Aviation of the SACAA.

 How long does the course take?

-The Theory Course is 6 Days for the Long RPL Course and runs from Monday to Saturday.
+The Theory Course is 6 Days for the Long RPC Course and runs from Monday to Saturday.
 The Short Course runs with the long course (in conjunction), with the exception that the person does not have to attend the exempt subjects and examinations.
 Once the theory has been attended in full, the examinations may be written.
 The practical section of the course can be attended directly after the theory or when you are available.
-Once you have completed your practical and an instructor deems you fit to test, you will do an RPL Skills Test with a Designated Flight Examiner.
+Once you have completed your practical and an instructor deems you fit to test, you will do an RPC Skills Test with a Designated Flight Examiner.

 Which course should I enroll for?

 RPAS Training Academy offers two variations of the RPL courses.